plausible/website/_posts/2020-06-18-how-to-pay-your-rent-with-your-open-source-project.md

 In general, it is useful for many projects to be aligned with something people or businesses believe in so much or find value in that they are willing to pay for.
 In the majority of cases that is the best and most effective business model and the best way to reach sustainability.

-The fact that people are willing to pay for the software that you are working on means that they are finding value in the software, that they use it to do stuff and so are happy to pay to fund continuous development and ensure the sustainability in the long run.
+The fact that people are willing to pay for the software that you are working on means that they are finding value in the software, that they use it to do stuff and so are happy to pay to fund continuous development and ensure sustainability in the long run.

 So building a community and making that community care about your use case just enough that they are willing to pay for it is the first step.

 I hear you saying that you're not a business person, you don't want to change your role, you don't want to need to communicate to the outside world, to not even talk about doing marketing!
 Perhaps there's a way to get other passionate people involved that could help you with some of the aspects that you don't want to deal with?

-In the case of Plausible Analytics, Uku is more focused on the development while I'm more focused on the communication side of things.
+In the case of Plausible Analytics, Uku is more focused on development while I'm more focused on the communication side of things.
 We discuss the different things together but our main responsibilities are split along those lines.

 Here's [Webpack’s Sean Larkin](https://medium.com/open-collective/funding-open-source-how-webpack-reached-400k-year-dfb6d8384e19) on what cultural change they needed to make to grow the project’s funding which included publishing content, doing outreach and building relationships: